maratsafin601/asan-project/documents/METHODS.md

    - When a valid `POST` request is sent with a good payload,
    - Then response status code is `201` (`CREATED`),
    - And response body has expected data.
+   To ensure that a just created resource is properly saved send GET request)
+   - When a valid `GET` request is sent to a new resource,
+   - Then retrieved resources is equal to posted.

-The returned data is in the right format, and required fields and values are correct and not missing.
+Verify that returned data is in the right format, and required fields and values are correct and not missing.

 Negative test cases:
 1. When a valid `POST` request is sent with a bad payload, then response status code is `400` (`BAD_REQUEST`).